Zhal73/QA_Final_Project/README.md

 ### Proposed Solution
 Our team's approach to this task was agile-driven and as efficient as possible.
 After assigning roles within the team, we were designated tasks that played to our strengths; for example, if a team member was particularly confident using Kuberentes, they were happily assigned that task.
 This planning made the project as efficient as it was, this is evident as Sprint 1 was actually completed earlier than we had previously imagined.

 Incorporating agile fundamentals within this project was like second nature, almost instinctive.
-The planning process set out a clear plan, however this was of course adaptable and we were aware and prepared for the high possibility that this plan was to change as the project was developed.
+The planning process set out a clear plan, however this was of course adaptable and we were aware and prepared for the high possibility that this plan was to change as the project developed.

 ### MoSCoW Prioritisation
+This acronymical form of documentation was used to order tasks and to initially meet the MVP.
+It's used to ensure that the essential requirements are met, so that further development can take place.
+The prioritisation was as follows:

 **Insert photo**
 _________________________________________________________________________________________________________________________________________________________________